What is Microsoft Teams?

 You can access Microsoft Teams for free with just a Microsoft account.
 So if you’ve got an Outlook email address (or kept up an old-school Hotmail one from back in the day), then you can sign in and set up Microsoft Teams that way.
 However, that’s an option that’s only available if you don’t have an Office 365 subscription tied to that email account.
 That’s because Teams was and is part of the business suite of Office 365, with tiered pricing depending on your needs.

-On the free plan, you can have up to 300 users in your organisation, but they’ll have to live with just 10GB of shared storage between them.
+On the free plan, you can have unlimited users in your organization, but they’ll have to live with just 10GB of shared storage between them.
 While you can manage video group calls, there’s no facility to record them for later training or review purposes.
 The free plan also lacks administrative tools for managing your users and their application use as well as usage reporting for Office 365 services.

 There’s always going to be some variance depending on networks, but in a Finder check where a user performed multiple Zoom meetings as well as a Teams meeting, the video quality on Teams had higher levels of noise and grain than the Zoom chats over the same connections.

 There are also some small feature differences in video chats depending on whether you’re using the web or standalone app versions of Teams, including the ability to smoothly blur out your background.
 That could be quite a useful feature in the current climate if you’re working from home on your kitchen table, but you’ll need to install the Teams app to make it happen.

 Prices are current as of April 17, 2020.
 Get the most current product information from Microsoft’s website.

 Because it’s part of the business version of Microsoft Office 365, there really isn’t distinct pricing for just Microsoft Teams.
 Office 365 Business Essentials, the cheapest business plan of Office 365 that includes Teams, costs $6.40 per month per user with an annual commitment, while Business Premium will set you back $16.00 per user per month.